MicrosoftEdge/MSEdgeExplainers/AtSheet/explainer.md

 ## Open Issues

-1. Whether rules are applied automatically for `@sheet` definitions.
+1. Whether rules are applied automatically for `@sheet` definitions, or whether they need to be imported to apply.
 The CSS Working Group did not have a consensus.
 2. Fragment-only identifiers (without a URL) should allow inline `@sheet` references on the same document to be included globally (even within shadow roots).
-This wasn't brought up in the CSSWG discussions.
+This wasn't brought up in the CSSWG discussions at all, but is important for DSD without requiring an external file (to avoid FOUC).
 3. Behavior of `@import` - should this be possible within `@sheet` at all, should it be allowed if it's the first/only statement, or should it be blocked?
 There was discussion of this in the CSSWG, but no conclusion was reached.
 4. What happens with multiple `@sheet` definitions with the same identifier?
 First-definition wins, or do they get merged like `@layer`?
 Again, this was brought up in the CSSWG but not resolved.
+Note that it's possible to have a "Flash of other-styled content" if it's last-defintion-wins, as the first definition may apply, then a later definition may override it.

 ## References & acknowledgements